KatherineMichel/portfolio/doc/2024-recap.md

 ### Teaching Python Fundamentals

-A couple of colleagues who work in site reliability engineering approached me about teaching them more about Python.
+A couple of colleagues approached me about teaching them more about Python.

 ## August